From £46,9896

 VERDICT

-Until now, every BYD I’ve driven has felt like a noticeable step up from the last, and apart from the dreadful touchscreen interface and poor ADAS, I found the Seal quite an agreeable thing, but this Sealion 7 doesn’t fit in that series.
+Until now, every BYD we've driven has felt like a noticeable step up from the last, and apart from the dreadful touchscreen interface and poor ADAS, we think the Seal is quite an agreeable thing.

-It’s bland, not very nice to drive and not particularly efficient, and while its user interface is a step forwards, it’s still not good.
+This Sealion 7 doesn’t fit in that series.
+It’s bland, not very nice to drive and not particularly efficient, and while its user interface is a step forward, it’s still not good.

 Illya Verpraet